eduncan911/eduncan911.github.io/source/_posts/2014-07-23-google-nexus-10-and-apple-wireless-keyboard.markdown

 tags: ["Nexus 10","Apple"]
 ---

-I have beem fighting an ongoing battle with Apple's Wireless Keyboards and a tablet of mine, the Google Nexus 10.
+I have been fighting an ongoing battle with Apple's Wireless Keyboards and a tablet of mine, the Google Nexus 10.
 While the keyboard works with all other Android and Apple devices we have (Nexus 5, Nexus 7 2013, Galaxy Nexus and Apple iPod Touch), it does not work with the Google Nexus 10.
 I've gone as far as to [asking for help on SE](http://android.stackexchange.com/questions/66496/android-4-4-apple-bluetooth-keyboard-paired-but-not-working).

 Well, that's not entirely accurate.
 The story started with a used Apple Wireless Keyboard I got from eBay.
 It paired and worked fine; but, some of the keys did not work.
 So I bought a new one from Apple.com.